SyncfusionExamples/How-to-set-different-corner-radius-for-each-column-segments-in-.NET-MAUI-Cartesian-chart/README.md

 # Troubleshooting
 ## Path too long exception
 If you are facing path too long exception when building this example project, close Visual Studio and rename the repository to short and build the project.

+For step by step process, refer this [KB article](https://support.syncfusion.com/agent/kb/19754)